Il Mare: Plot

-There are two distinct time-lines intertwined throughout most of the film.
+There are two distinct timelines intertwined throughout most of the film.

-The story begins with Eun-joo moving out of a house by the sea called "Il Mare".
-As she is leaving, she leaves a Christmas card in the mailbox, asking the next resident to please forward her mail to her.
-Sung-hyun, an architectural student, receives her card, but is puzzled, since he is the first resident at "Il Mare" and the card is dated 2 years in the future.
-After a series of back and forth correspondences, Eun-joo and Sung-hyun realize they are living 2 years apart, Eun-joo in the year 1999 and Sung-hyun in the year 1997.
-After some testing, Eun-joo and Sung-hyun discover that the mailbox at "Il Mare" is enabling their communication and they can pass objects and living creatures through.
+The story begins with Eun-joo moving out of a house called "Il Mare" by the sea.
+She leaves a Christmas card in the mailbox, asking the next resident to forward her mail to her.
+Sung-hyun, an architectural student, receives her card, but is puzzled since he is the first resident at Il Mare and the card is dated two years in the future.
+After a period of correspondence, Eun-joo and Sung-hyun realize they are living two years apart, Eun-joo in the year 1999 and Sung-hyun in the year 1997.
+After some tests, they discover that the mailbox at Il Mare is enabling their communication and they can pass objects and living creatures through it.
+Using the mailbox, Eun-joo asks Sung-hyun to retrieve a tape player she lost two years ago, which he does.

-Utilizing the mailbox, Eun-joo asks Sung-hyun to retrieve a tape player she lost two years ago, which he gets for her.
-After his estranged father, a noted architect, falls ill, Sung-hyun asks Eun-joo to obtain a book about his father, which she does.
-However, she succumbs to a minor traffic accident and while hospitalized, the book fails to reach Sung-hyun in time before his father's death.
-After reading the book, he finally accepts his father's love for him and takes up his architectural work once more.
+When his estranged father, a noted architect, falls ill, Sung-hyun asks Eun-joo to obtain a book about his father, which she does.
+However, she is hospitalized for a minor traffic accident and fails to get the book to Sung-hyun before his father's death.
+After reading the book, Sung-hyun finally accepts his father's love for him and takes up architectural work once more.

-As both Eun-joo and Sung-hyun continue their correspondence, they decide to try a date together, with each person participating in his or her own time.
-Eun-joo "takes" Sung-hyun to an amusement park, where he follows her instructions on how to have a good time at the park.
-Sung-hyun "takes" her to a restaurant where she drinks a bottle of wine he left for her two years prior.
-Despite having a lot of fun on these solo "dates", they decide that they should try to meet in person.
+Eun-joo and Sung-hyun continue their correspondence and decide to try a date, with each participating in his or her own time.
+Eun-joo "takes" Sung-hyun to an amusement park, where he follows her instructions on how to have a good time.
+He "takes" her to a restaurant, where she drinks a bottle of wine he left two years prior.
+Despite having fun on these solo dates, they decide to try to meet in person at a beach two years in Sung-hyun's future.

-Eun-joo and Sung-hyun plan on meeting in person at a beach two years in Sung-hyun's future.
-However, when Eun-joo goes to the beach, Sung-hyun does not show.
-She does see a house being built on the beach for an unknown architect's lover.
-When Eun-joo tells Sung-hyun that he didn't come, he is baffled about why he didn't show up; he does not think he would have forgotten such an important date.
-Although Sung-Hyun does not meet Eun-joo at the agreed upon date, he still makes a trip out to the beach they agreed to meet.
-He is moved by the beauty of the beach and decides to design a house for her on the very beach.
-Sung-hyun may have wanted to show Eun-Joo his love for her, and even though somehow not being able to meet her on the future date, the designed house will show her that he is there at the beach.
+Eun-joo goes to the beach, but Sung-hyun does not show up.
+She sees a house being built for an unknown architect's lover.
+Eun-joo tells Sung-hyun that he didn't come, and he is baffled as he doesn't think he would have forgotten such an important date.
+He makes a trip out to the beach they agreed to meet and is moved by its beauty.
+He decides to design a house there for her.